What is the Ro subtype and why is it important?

 We need more blood donors with the Ro subtype to make sure the right blood is available to everyone who needs it.

 Finding out if you have the Ro subtype

 You usually won’t find out blood type or subtype until you give blood for the first time.

 If you have the Ro subtype, we'll let you know after your first donation.

 Did you know?

-You are ten times more likely to have the Ro subtype if you are of black African or black Caribbean heritage, compared to someone of white heritage.
+You are ten times more likely to have the Ro subtype if you are of Black African or Black Caribbean or Mixed heritage.

 Why is demand for the Ro subtype increasing?